Gail Fleming: 'We want to develop and invest in postgraduate pharmacy training'

 I was attracted to the role because I thought it was an opportunity for the RPS to really make a difference in terms of how it supports its members throughout their careers, particularly around the educational offer.

 Why did the RPS decide it needed a separate directorate for education?

 It’s about being clear about what the RPS’s priorities are and what our members value, which has been divided into three different areas: the publications the Society has, the recognition it gets for pharmacists; and career development.
-Education, and how we develop professionals throughout their careers, is a key component of those three pillars.
+Education, and how we develop professionals throughout their careers, is an essential component of those three pillars.

 The directorate has been established so that career development is a clear focus and doesn’t get diluted.